dag-andersen/Rust-Memory-Map/docs/Report.md

 >`min_ip` being the lower-bound IP, `max_ip` being the higher-bound IP, `left` being the left child, `right` being the right child, `parent` being the parent node and `payload_ptr` being a pointer to the `payload_map`, and `red` is the indicator of the node being red or black.

-The `min_ip` and `max_ip` is a `u32`, because IPv4 is 32-bit.
-Pointers to other nods is `u32`, because we know that there will be at most 2^32 nodes, when the tree only handles IPv4.
+The `min_ip` and `max_ip` are a `u32`, because IPv4 is 32-bit.
+Pointers to other nods are `u32`, because we know that there will be at most 2^32 nodes, when the tree only handles IPv4.

 **Insertion**
 Each time an entry is added to the tree a new node will be appended at the end of the memory mapped file.
 Because all nodes have the same size, we can point to their node-offset instead of their byte-offset.
 The only difference between the two trees is how we store the root-node.
-In the BST we store the root node on struct offset 0 and in the redblack tree we store a pointer to the rootnode  in the first struct.
+In the BST we store the root node on struct offset 0 and in the redblack tree we store a pointer to the root-node  in the first struct.

 <img src="../docs/images/bachelor-06.png" alt="drawing" width="600"/>